PU2REO/Si5351ArduinoLite/README.md

 -----------
 * Two multisynths cannot share a PLL with when both outputs are >= 100 MHz.
 The library will refuse to set another multisynth to a frequency in that range if another multisynth sharing the same PLL is already within that frequency range.
 * Setting phase will be limited in the extreme edges of the output tuning ranges.
 Because the phase register is 7-bits in size and is denominated in units representing 1/4 the PLL period, not all phases can be set for all output frequencies.
 For example, if you need a 90&deg; phase shift, the lowest frequency you can set it at is 4.6875 MHz (600 MHz PLL/128).
-* The frequency range of Multisynth 6 and 7 is ~18.45 kHz to 150 MHz.
-The library assigns PLLB to these two multisynths, so if you choose to use both, then both frequencies must be an even divisor of the PLL frequency (between 6 and 254), so plan accordingly.
-You can see the current PLLB frequency by accessing the _pllb_freq_ public member.
-* VCXO pull range can be &plusmn;30 to &plusmn;240 ppm

 Public Methods
 --------------